cxy0714/cxy0714.github.io/notes/main.typ

 The special issue Volume 8, Issue 2, 2022
 Issue of #emph("Observational Studies") titleed #link("https://en.wikipedia.org/wiki/Rebel_with_a_Cause_(book)")[`Rebel With a Cause`]

+== Words

+#quote("Nonparametric identification and estimation of the ATE with non-binary IVs are more  involved.") in @dong2025marginal. #emph("involved") means complicated, difficult, complex.

 == Fun example

 === On overparameterized models